chinamike65/hugo-tuolesi/content/book4/book4en.md

 "He said, "Oh, I've been in meditation for so long, then I'm leaving."

-"After that, he sat down.
+"After that, he disappeared.

 If you don't make a vow before meditation, when you will come out of the concentration, the time when you will come out of the concentration is uncertain, and you need the sound of the chime and other instruments to make him come out of the concentration.

 Otherwise, before the time to leave the meditation, the power of earth, water, fire and wind will not be able to let him leave the meditation, even if he throws it into the sea, he will still enter the meditation in the sea.

+##### 5. Benefits of meditation

-The benefits of meditation If the meditation practice is successful, the performance is that the appearance is alive, and the body is warm.
+If the meditation practice is successful, the performance is that the appearance is alive, and the body is warm.
 All the qi has entered the bright spot, the body and the qi outside the body are completely cut off, there is no breathing, and the five senses no longer have qi, and the breath comes in and out.

 In this case, there is a fear of being buried or cremated as a dead person.